bssrdev/wilderhood/_posts/2016-06-20-JaguarvsLeopard.markdown

 <img src="{{ site.baseurl }}/img/2016-06-20/Jaguar-Pantanal-by-PraveenSiddannavar.jpg" alt="Jaguar captured in Pantanal, Brazil by Praveen Siddannavar">

 <p>
 Strength is another key factor.
 Jaguar steals the show here!
-Pound for pound this cat is phenomenally strong infact the strongest amongst all cats that includes tigers and lions.
+Pound for pound, this cat is phenomenally strong infact the strongest among all cats that includes Tigers and Lions.
 The Jaguar has the ability to deliver up to 2000lbs of force, this makes Jaguars the most powerful amongst the cats.
-The shape and size of the head is very different between the two cats.
+The shape and size of the head is very different between these two cats.
 Due to the different styles of killing the Jaguar has a much broader forehead and wider jaw.
 </p>

 <p>